stuible/keystone/docs/content/docs/fields/overview.md

 ## Groups

 Fields can be grouped together in the Admin UI using the `group` function, with a customisable `label` and `description`.
+By default, groups are displayed as expanded panels in the Admin UI.
+To have the panel appear collapsed when the page loads, set the `collapsed` option to `true`.

 ```typescript
 import { config, list, group } from '@keystone-6/core';